-- Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - (e) On the basis of the written representations received from the directors of the Holding Company as on 31st March 2017 taken on record by the Board of Directors of the Holding Company and the report of the statutory auditors of its subsidiary companies incorporated in India, none of the Directors of the Group companies incorporated in India is disqualified as on 31st March 2017 from being appointed as a Director of that company in terms of section 164(2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Group and the operating effectiveness of such controls, refer to our separate report in "Annexure A"; and - (g) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer Note No. 23.2 to the financial statements: - The Company has made provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts; - There has been no delay in transferring amounts required to be transferred to the Investor

-- Education and Protection Fund by the Group. - iv) The Group has made requisite disclosures in its financial statements as to holdings as well as dealings in "Specified Bank Notes" during the period 8th November, 2016 to 30th December, 2016 which is in accordance with the books of accounts maintained by the Company.
+- (e) On the basis of the written representations received from the directors of the Holding Company as on 31st March 2017 taken on record by the Board of Directors of the Holding Company and the report of the statutory auditors of its subsidiary companies incorporated in India, none of the Directors of the Group companies incorporated in India is disqualified as on 31st March 2017 from being appointed as a Director of that company in terms of section 164(2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Group and the operating effectiveness of such controls, refer to our separate report in "Annexure A"; and - (g) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer Note No. 23.2 to the financial statements; - The Company has made provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts; - iii) There has been no delay in transferring amounts required to be transferred to the Investor iv) The Group has made requisite disclosures in its financial statements as to holdings as well as dealings in "Specified Bank Notes" during the period 8th November, 2016 to 30th December, 2016 which is in accordance with the books of accounts maintained by the Company.